flyinglightspeck/StandbyFLSs/README.md

 Authors:  Hamed Alimohammadzadeh(halimoha@usc.edu), Shuqin Zhu (shuqinzh@usc.edu), and Shahram Ghandeharizadeh (shahram@usc.edu)

 # Features
-   * Velocity model of an FLS consisting of acceleration, deceleration, and speed components.
+   * Velocity model of an FLS consisting of acceleration, deceleration, and speed.
    * Two failure models for an FLS:  RandTTL and BetaTTL.
    * Fix-sized reliability groups consisting of G illuminating FLSs and 1 standby FLSs.
-   * Mean Time to Illuminate a Dark (MTID) point after an FLS fails.
+   * Mean Time to Illuminate a Dark (MTID) point after an illuminating FLS fails.
+   * Both illuminating and standby FLSs may fail either mid-flight to their destination or once at their destination.
    * A configurable simulation model to quantify the Quality of Illumination (QoI) as a function of time for a point cloud.
 Each FLS is modeled as a process.
 With large point cloudes (FLSs), the simulator scales horizontally to run across multiple servers.

 # Limitations
+   * In general, a reliability group may consist of C standby FLSs.
+The current implmentation supports C=1 only.

 # Standby FLSs for FLS Illumination